 I’m starting a street photography and urban landscape series from a recent visit to my hometown of Charlotte, North Carolina.
 Arriving early mornings, before my all day meeting sessions in Uptown, I found a lot of great urban subjects to cover.
 Late afternoon walks after work also offered up some great street photography opportunities.

-Thanks again for taking time to visit my blog and weighing in on this composition question.
-For the best viewing experience, select an image to view a high resolution version.
+Thanks for taking time to visit my photo blog.
+The best viewing experience is available by clicking on an image to view a high resolution version from my portfolio site.

-Thank you for visiting my blog!
-For the best viewing experience, click on an image to see a high resolution version.
+Thank you for taking time to view my photography.
+For the best visual experience, click on an image to view a high resolution version from my portfolio site.